Ben Folds: Way to Normal to Ben Folds Five reunion (2008–2013)

 On April 28, 2009, Folds released Ben Folds Presents: University A Cappella!, an album consisting of college students' a cappella arrangements of his music performed by some of the country's best college a cappella groups.

 In March 2010, a video Folds created titled "Ode To Merton" went viral on YouTube.
 In the video, Folds improvises several songs about people that he sees on the social networking site Chatroulette, in the style of "Merton," a YouTube creator who many initially thought was Folds himself.

 Folds's final solo album before his reunion with Ben Folds Five, a collaboration with English author Nick Hornby, was entitled Lonely Avenue and was released on September 28, 2010.
 Announced shortly before the release of Way to Normal, the idea of the collaboration came out of the "fake" leak of the album released in July 2008. "(We will) write and record it in about three days, just like we did in Dublin with the fake record," Folds said.
 As schedules began to misalign, the plans for the album began to change and take on the form of a more major release.
 On June 14, 2010, Folds released the official album art via his Twitter account.
 "From Above", the first single from the album, premiered on Richard Kingsmill's new music show 2010 on Triple J in Australia on July 18, 2010.
 "From Above" features Australian singer Kate Miller-Heidke on backing vocals.
 Folds also recorded a video song with Nick Hornby and Pomplamoose.
-English YouTuber Charlotte McDonnell (formerly Charlie McDonnell) was commissioned to create the music video for Folds' song "Saskia Hamilton", which was uploaded on October 1, 2010.
+English YouTuber Charlotte McDonnell (formerly Charlie McDonnell) was commissioned to create the music video for Folds's song "Saskia Hamilton", which was uploaded on October 1, 2010.

 The band reunited in 2011 with a subsequent release of the album The Sound of the Life of the Mind, leading to a tour of their new work throughout 2012 and 2013.